 No. The Trust covers every niche of photography in instances of negligence or data loss.

-You will be contacted by the Trust's law firm really quickly, usually by the next business day, and they help covered members with their expert advice and guidance.
+You will be contacted by the Trust's law firm quickly after reaching out, usually by the next business day.
+They assist covered members with expert advice and guidance.

 No. We are a membership association that provides insurance as a benefit.
 We partner with Lockton Affinity for our insurance policies.